 - Foreign-Trade Zone Grantee #40.
 The zone covers Cuyahoga County and parts of adjacent counties.

 - Customized financing for a wide range of companies and non-profits seeking to build, expand or upgrade facilities and machinery.
 We have helped organizations secure nearly $2 billion in financing since 1993.

-Inbound: Iron ore, limestone, steel, heavy machinery and equipment, wind-energy components and other over-sized project cargo
+Inbound: Iron ore, limestone, steel, heavy machinery and equipment, wind-energy components, other over-sized project cargo, and containers

 Water: The Port’s Cleveland Bulk Terminal handles raw materials that arrive by ship from other Great Lakes ports and travel up river on smaller vessels to companies dependent on all-water transit.

 Rail: The Port is serviced by two Class 1 Railroads: CSX & Norfolk Southern.
-The Port has a $4.6 million on-dock rail improvement project underway and has partnered with Cleveland Commercial Railroad Co. to upgrade its rail service.
+All on-dock switching services performed by OmniTrax.

 Highways: From the Port’s main gate on West 3rd Street, trucks have immediate access to State Route 2 and I-90.
 Quick access to I-77 and I- 71 are minutes away; The Ohio Turnpike (80) is 25 miles away.